MetaMask/metamask-docs/snaps/reference/entry-points.md

 ## onTransaction

-To provide transaction insights before a user signs a transaction, a Snap must export `onTransaction`.
+To provide transaction insights before a user signs a transaction, a Snap must expose the `onTransaction` entry point.
 Whenever there's a contract interaction, and a transaction is submitted using the MetaMask extension, MetaMask calls this method.
 MetaMask passes the raw unsigned transaction payload to the `onTransaction` handler method.